apppresser/AppPresser/README.md

 ## Changelog

+#### 1.4.0
+* Include phonegap files for 3.7.0
+* Add 3.7.0 option to admin settings
+* Remove logging from multisite
+* Improve the logic around creating the log file
+* Add an admin nag for log file which each admin can dismiss
+* Fix log file URL
+* Verify backbutton event before calling maybeGoBack
+* Fix typos in readme files

 #### 1.3.3
 * Add noGoBackFlag feature to allow any app to stop the mayGoBack function (appbuddy 0.9.9 initially)
 * Fix Android back button when 'disable dynamic page loading' is enabled